aannestad/eventstudyTools/README.md

 <!---[](Screenshots/eventperiod.png)--->

 ## Highlight 2: Aggregation of event statistics
-It includes capabilities for revealing how, on average, each type of event impacts stock prices, for instance on the day of the event.
-Here in terms of **abnormal return** (AR):
+It includes capabilities for revealing how, on average, each type of event impacts stock prices, for instance on the day of the event, here in terms of **abnormal return** (AR):

 ![](Screenshots/eventstudy.png)